 If you’ve seen The Help, you’ll likely remember the inspiring words the maid said over and over to the sweet little girl, “You is kind.
 You is smart.
 You is important.”

-These loving words of encouragement by the maid/nanny was an attempt to reverse and prevent the psychological damage caused by being constantly berated by her socialite mother.
+These loving words of encouragement by the maid/nanny were an attempt to reverse and prevent the psychological damage caused by being constantly berated by her socialite mother.

 Your kids are an empty bucket.
 You choose what you fill them up with.